ricardobarroslourenco/My_First_Repository/week4-ProjectDataAnalysis.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_As I intend to replicate the study in Google Earth Engine(GEE), my initial desire is to keep remote sensing assets on its original collections at GEE, and the WoSIS data pulled directly from their repository.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_As I intend to replicate the study in Google Earth Engine(GEE), my initial desire is to keep remote sensing assets on its original collections at GEE, and the WoSIS data pulled directly from their repository (either to the notebook or to a GEE storage).
 To make clear, the intended usage of Earth Engine involves using their Python API, rather than the Javascript one.
 Therefore, all processing will happen with the aid of Jupyter notebooks, which will be commited into Github._